xairy/raw-gadget/docs/setup_raspberry-pi.md

 ==========================

 This document contains end-to-end instructions on how to set up Raw Gadget on a Raspberri Pi board.
-The instructions were tested on Raspberry Pi Zero W and Raspberry Pi 4 B, but they should be easily adaptable to other boards.
+The instructions were tested on Raspberry Pi Zero, Raspberry Pi Zero W, and Raspberry Pi 4 B, but they should be easily adaptable to other boards.

 ## Required hardware